 Sleeps 6 No Pets

 Video security entry system.
 Entrance hall.
-Lounge/dining room, sea views, TV with full Sky package, WiFi, DVD, Nintendo Wii with games, various board games & puzzles.
+Lounge/dining room, sea views, TV, DVD player.
+WiFi.
 Kitchen, with 5 ring gas hob, electric oven, fridge/freezer, microwave, washer/dryer and dishwasher.
 Central island handy for food preparation.
 Bedroom 1, with king-size bed, TV with built in DVD, hair dryer and en suite shower room with shower, WC, whb.
 Bedroom 2, with double bed, TV with built in DVD.
 Bedroom 3, with double bed, TV with built in DVD.
 Bathroom, bath, separate shower, WC, whb.
 Shared garden with seating area.
 Communal lockable storage area for bikes etc. Rent inclusive of electricity and gas central heating.
 Duvets, bed linen and towels are provided.
 Non smokers only.
 Friday weekly changeover day.
 3pm takeover.